Bougainvillea's Old Florida Tavern7221 SW 58th Ave., South Miami

-Talking throughout the show" and "filming the entire concert on your phone" are just a few of the unforgivable concert crimes one can commit.
+Talking throughout the show and recording the entire concert on your phone are only two of the unforgivable concert crimes you can commit at a performance.
 If you're that person, do us all a favor and stay home.
-But if there's one thing we can count on from Miami's best suburban live music venue, affectionately known to locals as Bougie's, it's a fun and engaging crowd.
-Catch live music ranging from rock to reggae and hip-hop Thursday through Sunday, with drink specials peppered throughout.
-7221 SW 58th Ave., South Miami; 305-669-8577; bougiesbar.com.
+But if there's one thing we can count on from one of Miami's best suburban live music venues, affectionately known to locals as Bougie's, is a fun and engaging crowd.
+Catch live music ranging from rock and reggae to hip-hop Thursday through Sunday, and be sure to take advantage of the generous drink specials.